onap/vnfrqts-requirements/docs/Chapter7/VNF-On-boarding-and-package-management.rst

     :keyword: MUST

-    The VNF **MUST** provide clear measurements for licensing purposes to allow automated scale up/down by the management system.
+    The VNF **MUST** provide clear measurements for licensing purposes if needed to allow automated scale up/down by the management system.

 .. req::
     :id: R-27511